 Most of our total net revenue is currently derived from the sale of devices utilizing LCD display technology, which is currently the most common flat panel display technology, and OLED display technology.
 We do not design or manufacture either LCD or OLED display technology.
 Our ability to adopt or incorporate the latest LCD and OLED display technologies into our Smart TVs depends on continued advancement in the design and manufacture of LCD and OLED display technologies by others.
 Furthermore, technologies other than LCD and OLED technologies are also currently available or may become available.
-These new display technologies, which are at various stages of development and production, may gain wider market acceptance than LCD or OLED technology for use in televisions.
-We currently do not offer Smart TVs using displays incorporating these alternative display technologies.
+These new display technologies, which are at various stages of development and production, may gain wider market acceptance than LCD or OLED technologies.
 If consumers prefer devices manufactured by our competitors utilizing display technologies that we have not adopted, this may harm our business, financial condition and results of operations.